 Is it easy to drive there?

 Mexicans drive on the right side of the road.
 Traffic can be heavy in major cities like Mexico City and Monterrey.
-In Quintana Roo traffic is generally light, and highways are easy to navigate and well-maintained, especially the toll roads.
+In Quintana Roo traffic is generally light, and highways are easier to navigate and relatively well-maintained, especially the toll roads.

 Can I speak English in Mexico?